Project-Alhvynkaris/Project-Alhvynkaris/README.md

 If you want to join and help, visit our Discord at [MAKE THE SERVER, WILT]

-In the project's current state, the repo is generally closed off while I (wilt_r) write in the initial premise and structure.
-Once its done, you can help contribute to solve plot holes, add more features, and maybe, just maybe, we can figure out geojson together like real gis technicians >:O i fear geojson like nothing else
+In the project’s current state, the repo is generally closed off while I (wilt_r) write in the initial premise and structure.
+Once its done, you can help contribute to solve plot holes, add more features, and maybe, just maybe, we can figure out geojson together like real gis technicians >:O

+###### i fear geojson like nothing else